BitcoinDesign/Guide/guide/payments/privacy.md

 <!-- talk about the problem as you are talking about the solution -->

+### Use multiple wallets or applications

+A simple way to avoid data points from being connected is for users to set up and use multiple wallets or accounts for different purposes.
+For example, if a user wants to set up a page to collect tips on their website, they can set up a dedicated wallet.
+Anyone analyzing the activity around the wallet would only see incoming tips and none of the other activity that happens in other wallets the user controls.
+Users just need to be careful with cross-wallet transfers, as those can allow observers to connect the activity again.

 ### Be intentional when sharing static Lightning identifiers

-Lighting node Ids, Lightning addresses, and LNURL-Pay invoices (see [Payment request formats](https://bitcoin.design/guide/payments/send/payment-request-formats/)) are examples of endpoints that can be used to over and over and generate Lightning invoices.
+Lighting node Ids, Lightning addresses, and LNURL-Pay invoices (see [Payment request formats](https://bitcoin.design/guide/payments/send/payment-request-formats/)) are examples of endpoints that can be used to generate many Lightning invoices.
 While this is convenient for users, it is bad for privacy.
 For example, placing a Lightning address on a website or social media profile makes it trivial to create a direct connection between the Lightning node and the owner of the website or profile.

 ### Generate a new address for each on-chain payment